sinsunsan/sinsunsan.github.io/_posts/2016-12-21-developer-toolbox.md

 ---

 Developer tooling is important!
 With good tools we lose less time in stupid things and can concentrate on the app specific stuff we are paid (or not paid) for.

 ## A text editor

 * Sublime text
 * Atom.io

+### A browser with  good debugging

+Alternatives are :

+* Chrome With dev tools
+* Mozilla Firefox with debugger
+* Chrome canary with dev tools

+Though Firefox have interesting features with a nice design of the debugger.
+Chrome offer more extensions and mainly I am  more used to chrome for good or bad reasons.

 ## A terminal